bwsw/sj-platform/SJDocs/source/SJ_CustomModule.rst

 3. Output module - It handles the data outcoming from event processing pipeline to external data destinations (Elasticsearch, JDBC, etc.).

-The workflow of the platform implies the structure:
+The workflow of the SJ-Platform implies the structure:

 1. As incoming information can be fed to a processing module in T-streams or Kafka, the input module is necessary at the first step of ingesting data to transform it from TCP into T-streams.
 If you want to process the data from Kafka, the input module is not required.
 2. A processing module performs the main transformation and calculation of data.
 It accepts data via T-streams and Kafka.
 The processed data is put into T-streams only.
 So an output module is required in the next step.